matomo-org/plugin-QueuedTracking/README.md

 You can either acccess data on the command line via `redis-cli` or use a Redis monitor like [phpRedisAdmin](https://github.com/ErikDubbelboer/phpRedisAdmin).
 In case you are using something like a Redis monitor make sure it is not accessible by everyone.

 __Are there any known issues?__

-In case you are using bulk tracking the response varies compared to the normal bulk tracking.
+* In case you are using bulk tracking the response varies compared to the normal bulk tracking.
 We will always return either an image or a 204 HTTP response code in case the parameter `send_image=0` is sent.
+* Anything related with Cookies won't work

 ## Changelog